 7 ways to recover abandoned carts

-Abandoned carts are one of the major problems faced by online merchants.
-It is estimated that the average cart abandonment rate is 69.57%, which means that almost 7 out of 10 potential buyers leave their products without completing the purchase.
+Abandoned carts are one of the major problems faced by online retailers.
+The average cart abandonment rate is estimated at 69.57%, meaning that almost 7 out of 10 potential buyers leave their products without completing the purchase.

-This represents a huge loss of revenue and opportunity for online businesses, which must look for effective strategies to win back those customers and increase their conversions.
+This represents a huge loss of revenue and opportunities for online businesses, which must seek effective strategies to recover those customers and increase their conversions.

 In this article, we will show you 7 ways to recover abandoned carts, based on best practices and success stories from other merchants.
 These are: